Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/creating-protected-resources.md

 ## FreeMarker Tags and Consuming Protected Resources

-Entando supports a set of FreeMarker tags to assist in accessing and using protected assets in widgets and pages.
+Villanova supports a set of FreeMarker tags to assist in accessing and using protected assets in widgets and pages.
 The [if-authorized](../../docs/reference/freemarker-tags/freemarker-core-tags.md#tag-ifauthorized) and [tag-nav](../../docs/reference/freemarker-tags/freemarker-core-tags.md#tag-nav) tags can help in rendering page lists and fetching assets.

 The [content](../../docs/reference/freemarker-tags/freemarker-JACMS-tags.md#tag-content) and [content-list](../../docs/reference/freemarker-tags/freemarker-JACMS-tags.md#tag-contentlist) tags also provide the ability to fetch and render protected content and lists of content.